Borderline (1980 film): Production

 According to director Jerrold Freedman, Producer/Actor Michael Douglas was originally set to produce the movie, with Gene Hackman set to play Jeb Maynard.
 However, once the screenplay was finished, Hackman had made the decision to retire from acting, something he did numerous times during his career.
 Once Bronson was attached, Douglas lost interest, claiming he had no desire to make a "Charlie Bronson movie."

 This film received the technical support of the United States Border Patrol and the United States Immigration and Naturalization Service.
 Veteran United States Border Patrol Agents served as technical advisors during the making of the film.
 The Border Patrol uniforms, firearms, "sign-cutting" techniques, and vehicles used during the film were all accurate.

 It was the first major film made on the topic of illegal border crossings, although it was shortly followed by another, The Border.
 Filming started in San Diego in December 1979.
 Two thousand extras were used to play illegal aliens.

 Bronson said, "I didn't do the film entirely for altruistic reasons but the issue does interest me.
 Here are these people whose lives are simply caught up in politics.
 They almost live in the United States and they are willing to do the work that some Americans aren't willing to do."

 Reception

 Box office

 The film opened in September 1980.
 By October the film had taken nearly $3 million in 317 theatres in five states.

+By 1981 the film had generated over $4 million.
 A Spanish subtitled version proved especially popular in the border states.